torproject/torbrowser-releases/README.md

 This was a repository for distributing Tor Browser binaries with GetTor.

-The project now live at this URL: https://github.com/TheTorProject/gettorbrowser
+The project now lives at this URL: https://github.com/TheTorProject/gettorbrowser